stoermelder/vcvrack-packone/docs/ReMove.md

 - Sequence loop (added in v1.0.4): playback loops through all sequences.
 - Sequence random (added in v1.1.0): playback walks randomly through all sequences.

 You can use the PHASE-input if you want a different playback speed or a completely different playback pattern.
+Additionally you change the SMTH-parameter for smoothing the recorded curve and for value jumps on sequence end or sequence change (added in v1.3.0).

 ### SEQ#-input